esin87/js-closures/README.md

 ```

 You might be surprised when we actually try it.
 The reason this code does not
-behave as you might expect after some experience working with JavaScript is due
-to a language feature called closures.
+behave as you might expect is due to a language feature called closures.

 Closures are a classic topic in a JavaScript interview, but they have a
 reputation for being challenging to understand.
 Today we'll dive into what they